chrisjcc/ReplicantDriveSim/Assets/README.md

 3. `-batchmode`
    - This runs Unity in batch mode, which means it operates without launching the graphical user interface.
 This is essential for automated builds and running Unity from the command line.

-4. `-projectPath "/Users/christiancontrerascampana/Desktop/project/unity_traffic_simulation/reduce_git_lfs/UnityDriveSimulation"`
+4. `-projectPath "/path/to/your/unity_project"`
    - This specifies the path to your Unity project.
 Replace this with the actual path to your project on your machine.

-5. `-executeMethod UnityDriveSimulation.BuildTools.BuildScript.PerformMacOSBuild`
+5. `-executeMethod UnityBuilderAction.BuildTools.BuildScript.PerformMacOSBuild`
    - This tells Unity which method to execute to perform the build.
 In this case, it's calling the `PerformMacOSBuild` method from the `BuildScript` class in the `UnityDriveSimulation.BuildTools` namespace.

 6. `-logFile "Logs/logfile.log"`
    - This specifies where Unity should output its log file.
 This is useful for debugging if something goes wrong during the build process.

-##### Usage

-To use this command:

-1. Open a terminal window.
-2. Navigate to the directory containing your Unity project.
-3. Copy and paste the above command, making sure to adjust the Unity executable path and project path as necessary for your system.
-4. Press Enter to run the command.

-The build process will start, and Unity will generate the executable based on your project settings and the build script you've defined in `UnityDriveSimulation.BuildTools.BuildScript.PerformMacOSBuild`.

-#### Note

-Ensure that the build script (`BuildScript.cs`) is properly set up in your Unity project and that the `PerformMacOSBuild` method is correctly implemented to build your project for macOS.
+**Note**: Ensure that the build script (`BuildScript.cs`) is properly set up in your Unity project and that the `PerformMacOSBuild` method is correctly implemented to build your project for macOS.

 ### Prerequisites